HVAC how-to

 Do I need to turn off power before replacing thermostat batteries?

-Usually not for a simple battery swap, since you are not disconnecting wiring.
-Just work gently and stop if the thermostat cover does not come off easily or if you uncover damaged wiring or corrosion.
+For a simple battery swap, you are not disconnecting wiring.
+Keep the wall plate steady, use only the cover release points, and stop if the cover does not come off easily or if you uncover damaged wiring or corrosion.

 Why is my thermostat still blank after new batteries?